Robert Ericksen

-Robert P. Ericksen is a historian of the Holocaust.
+Robert P. Ericksen (born 1945) is a historian of the Holocaust.
 His book Theologians Under Hitler (1985) was widely acclaimed, and was made into a documentary in 2004.
 He maintains affiliations with the Humboldt Foundation and the United States Holocaust Memorial Museum, and sits on the editorial board of Kirchliche Zeitgeschichte, a German journal.
 He is currently professor of history at Pacific Lutheran University.